mvneerven/xo/md/exo/controls/building-controls.md

 ### Registering (groups of) custom controls

-ExoForm works with a *ExoFormContext* object that is created before any forms are rendered.
+XO form works with a *ExoFormContext* object that is created before any forms are rendered.

 ```js